swastik1990/database/PostgreSQL/README.md

 # Table of Contents

-1. **table_partitioning.sql**: Test file to `CREATE` and `INSERT` some test data on sample tables.
+1. **sample_data.sql**: Test file to `CREATE` and `INSERT` some test data on sample tables.
 The corresponding Linkedin Article can be found [here](https://www.linkedin.com/pulse/brief-introduction-postgresql-explain-swastik-gurung-hhuhc/).
 This script will create three tables, namely:

 	- `department` table
 	- `employee` table where `id` PK of `department` table references to `dept_id` FK of this table